alphauslabs/blueapi/docs/authentication/apikey.md

 $ bluectl access-token
 eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJhd...

-# You can use the command above to provide token to your other commands.
+# You can use the command above to provide access tokens to your other commands.
 For example:
 $ curl -H "Authorization: Bearer $(bluectl access-token)" https://api.alphaus.cloud/m/blue/iam/v1/whoami | jq {
   "id":"test",